-Michael is a licensed psychologist with an active practice in the Twin Cities.
+Michael was a licensed psychologist with an active practice in the Twin Cities.
 He graduated from Trinity College and received his graduate degree in clinical psychology from Wheaton College Graduate School.
-He has worked in the field of social work and family psychology for thirty years, focusing on children, adolescents, and their parents.
+He worked in the field of social work and family psychology for thirty years, focusing on children, adolescents, and their parents.
 In addition to parenting his own three children, Michael and his wife have been short term foster parents for thirteen adolescents.
 Michael is a frequent speaker on the topics of mental health, parenting, and raising life-ready kids and has consulted with school boards, teachers, coaching staffs, and youth leaders in implementing many of the principles in this book.
 He has also been a supervisor of foster homes.
 He loves the Boundary Waters, outdoor adventuring, great lyrics, traveling without maps, learning about local cultures, and seeing kids learn to thrive.